 Transylvania's cuisine displays a variety of flavours such as dishes spiced with thyme, red pepper or tarragon.
 Meats, such as pork, mutton and veal are among the most popular ingredient in Transylvania’s cuisine.
 The soups, to which sour cream and egg yolk are ofted added, also include flour dumplings or homemade pasta.
 Make sure you don’t leave the region without trying the delicious "Varza a la Cluj" – the Romanian version of lasagne - prepared from several layers of finely shredded cabbage (fresh or sour) and minced pork or veal mixed with rice and bacon and baked in the oven.

 Transylvanians are not only artisans in producing fragrant, pleasant and light wines, but also sophisticated double-distilled liquors.
-Palinca, Horinca and Rachie are varieties of brandy made from fruits, particularly plums, apples, and pears, aged in mulberry tree barrels, acquiring a golden colour and a taste often rivaling whisky.
-There are also traditions of wine making in some of the Saxon villages in this region.
+Palinca, Horinca and Rachie are varieties of brandy made from fruits, particularly plums, apples, and pears, aged in mulberry tree barrels, acquiring a golden colour and a taste often rivalling whisky.
+There's also a tradition of wine making in some of the Saxon villages in this region.

 The Guest House Muntele Rece [Cold Mountain] is situated in the village of Predelut, near Bran and offers an unique view of the surrounding area including Bran Castle.

-The Council is located in the heart of Sibiu, the Old Council Tower, a few steps from the Piata Mare, Liars' Bridge and Piata Mica.
+The Council is located in the heart of Sibiu, the Old Council Tower, a few steps from the Piata Mare, the Bridge of Lies and Piata Mica.

-The Guest House Hora Cu Brazi is located within an astounding natural setting, just a few kilometres from the legendary castle of Bran.
+The Guest House Hora Cu Brazi lies just a few kilometres from the legendary castle of Bran.

-Hotel Sighisoara is one of the oldest buildings in Sighisoara's citadel; offering true historic atmosphere with modern touches.
+Hotel Sighisoara is one of the oldest buildings in Sighisoara's citadel.
+It offers a real historic atmosphere with modern touches.

-Casa Luxembourg is located in the centre of Mediaeval Sibiu; it has exceptional rooms which look out over the city.
-Sibiu offers great cafés and plenty of historic sights, this hotel is an ideal ...
+Casa Luxembourg is located in the centre of Mediaeval Sibiu; its exceptional rooms look out over the city.
+Sibiu offers great cafés and plenty of historic sights, this hotel is an ideal relaxing ...

 Hotel Bella Muzica is located in the historic centre of Brasov, in a building dating from early 17th Century.